On the Landscape of One-hidden-layer Sparse Networks and Beyond: Experiments

 \subsection{Sparse Linear Networks}

-We mainly adopt the sparse setting in Theorem \ref{thm:linear-deep}.
-In Figure \ref{fig:deep-sparse-linear1a}, we employ the dataset with $d_y=1$ as the second assumption in Theorem \ref{thm:linear-deep}.
-We first adopt fixed pruning rates for each layer and then check the useless connections to guarantee the \textit{effectiveness} of sparse networks, which may lead to a sparser structure.
-In Figure \ref{fig:deep-sparse-linear1b}, we use the dataset with $d_y=10$ and the sparse structures with a sparse first layer and $p_i\geq d_i$, which satisfies the first condition in Theorem \ref{thm:linear-deep}.
+We first verify the results of deep sparse linear networks shown in Theorem \ref{thm:linear-deep}.
+Specifically, there is no spurious valleys for a deep sparse linear network when 1) only the first-layer weight is sparse and each sparse pattern in the sparse first layer is over-parameterized (i.e., $p_i\geq d_i, \forall i\in[s]$), which is shown in Figure \ref{fig:deep-sparse-linear1b} with $d_y=10$, or 2) all layer weights are sparse and the output dimension $d_y=1$, which is conducted in Figure \ref{fig:deep-sparse-linear1a}.
+We adopt a $5$-layer linear network for example, because a large depth may cause the gradient vanishing and exploding \cite{sun2019optimization}.
+To guarantee the \textit{effectiveness} of sparse networks, we first use random pruning with fixed pruning rates for each layer, and then check the useless connections, which may lead to a sparser structure.

 We plot the difference between the current loss ($L(\bm{\theta})$) and the global minimum ($L^*$) obtained from linear regression in Figure \ref{fig:deep-sparse-linear}.
-Though we only show no spurious strict minima in Theorem \ref{thm:linear-deep}, we suspect that a nice landscape enables the algorithm to find a global minimum in practice.
-The simulation verifies our conjecture: the optimization trajectory is non-increasing and approaches a global minimum.
+Here, $\bm{\theta}$ is the remaining parameters after random pruning and effectiveness detection, and from our constriction, $L^*=0$.
+Though we only show no spurious valleys in Theorem \ref{thm:linear-deep}, we suspect that a nice landscape enables the common optimizer to find a global minimum (i.e., zero loss) in practice.
+The simulation verifies our conjecture: the optimization trajectory has nearly non-increasing loss and approaches to a global minimum.